-Local people are being invited to see first-hand the progress on the £4.7 million major refurbishment of Poole Bridge.
+Local people are being invited to see first-hand the progress on the £4.7 million refurbishment of Poole Bridge.

 Interserve Construction Limited are opening their site compound, located next to Poole Bridge on the town centre side of the channel, to the public on Saturday 18 March between 10am and 2pm.